 If you want the hiring manager to see you in a new light, sharing your outside interests may help.
 I started my career with a Bachelor of Science in computer and systems engineering.
 Soon after receiving my degree, I wanted to apply to jobs in other fields, such as marketing.
 Unfortunately, hiring managers thought of me primarily for roles related to computer programming and electrical engineering.
 To share another side of myself, I added interests and hobbies.
 Most were not related to the work I would do, but they did add new dimensions to me as a person.
 I selected hobbies that were general but relatable, such as travel and photography.
 Adding these interests helped to rebrand me, and I eventually did land that marketing role.

 Talk about Your Hobbies at the Interview

-Take a look at LiveCareer’s Resume Builder for help in making this decision; the tools on here will allow you to craft a great resume and make choosing which hobbies to include and not include much simpler.
-Remember to consider each job application individually and consider if the hobbies actually bolster your resume and make you a more attractive candidate.
+Take a look at LiveCareer’s Resume Builder for help in making this decision; the tools here will allow you to craft a great resume and make choosing which hobbies to include and not include much simpler.
+There’s also a collection of resume examples (arranged by industry and job title) that you can check out, too.
+Just be sure to consider each job application individually, and consider if the hobbies actually bolster your resume and make you a more attractive candidate.